nelhage/blog.nelhage.com/content/post/pickles-for-ml.markdown

 The bigger problem, though, is that once you've started using `pickle` routinely in this way, it becomes a habit to use them for all of your serialization problems, even ones where pickles are much more problematic.
 And not only do researchers do so, but this pattern tends to leak out into the tools and ecosystem.

 PyTorch, for instance, uses `pickle` files as part of its default serialization format (via [`torch.load`][torch.load] and [`torch.save`][torch.save]), even though in most cases they really only need a few "vanilla" data structures -- lists and dicts of strings and Tensors.
-PyTorch even has a custom C++ `pickle` loader that only supports a few built-in types, which can be enabled using the `weights_only` argument to the loader; but for backwrds compatibility this flag defaults to `False`, and (in the absense of an attacker) enabling it can only break things; and so it is rarely used, and every PyTorch weight file is an open invitation for users to use the dangerous interface and leave themselves vulnerable.
+PyTorch even has a custom C++ `pickle` loader that only supports a few built-in types, which can be enabled using the `weights_only` argument to the loader; but for backwards compatibility this flag defaults to `False`, and (in the absense of an attacker) enabling it can only break things; and so it is rarely used, and every PyTorch weight file is an open invitation for users to use the dangerous interface and leave themselves vulnerable.

 [torch.load]: https://pytorch.org/docs/stable/generated/torch.load.html
 [torch.save]: https://pytorch.org/docs/stable/generated/torch.save.html